Shvaughn Erin: Post-Zero Hour

-In Post-Zero Hour continuity, Shvaughn Erin is once again a Science Police officer.
-In the aftermath of a battle with an Emerald Eye-enthralled Shrinking Violet, Shvaughn is propelled back in time to 20th century Earth, along with Workforce member Inferno and a faction of eight Legionnaires.
+In post-Zero Hour continuity, Shvaughn Erin is once again a Science Police officer.
+In the aftermath of a battle with an Emerald Eye-enthralled Shrinking Violet, Shvaughn is transported back in time to 20th century Earth, along with Workforce member Inferno and a faction of eight Legionnaires.
 After many months and several encounters with 20th-century Earth’s superhero community, Shvaughn and the Legionnaires eventually find their way back to their own era.

-In this continuity, Shvaughn is a grown adult, while Element Lad is still a teenager.
-Thus, the pair are not romantically linked.
-Further, the question of Shvaughn's birth gender is not addressed.

-"Threeboot"

-Shvaughn does not appear in the continuity featuring the so-called "Threeboot" Legion from Earth-Prime.

-Post-Infinite Crisis

-The events of the Infinite Crisis miniseries have apparently restored a close analogue of the Pre-Crisis on Infinite Earths Legion to continuity, as seen in "The Lightning Saga" story arc in Justice League of America and Justice Society of America, and in the "Superman and the Legion of Super-Heroes" story arc in Action Comics.
-Shvaughn Erin has yet to reappear.